dds-bridge/dds/dds.md

 </tr>
 </tbody>
 </table>
 SolveBoardPBN is just like SolveBoard, except for the input format.
+Historically it was one of the first functions, and it exposes the thread index directly to the user.
+Later functions generally don’t do that, and they also hide the implementation details such as transposition tables, see below.

 SolveBoard solves a single deal “<code>dl</code>” and returns the result in “<code>*futp</code>” which must be declared before calling SolveBoard.

+If you have multiple hands to solve, it is always better to group them together into a single function call than to use SolveBoard.

 SolveBoard is thread-safe, so several threads can call SolveBoard in parallel.
 Thus the user of DDS can create threads and call SolveBoard in parallel over them.
 The maximum number of threads is fixed in the DLL at compile time and is currently 16.
 So “<code>threadIndex</code>” must be between 0 and 15 inclusive; see also the function SetMaxThreads.
 Together with the PlayAnalyse functions, this is the only function that exposes the thread number to the user.